DivineSamOfficial/Snowflake-ELT-Pipeline-with-dbt-and-Airflow/README.md

-   Here’s a polished and engaging README for your GitHub repository:

----

 # Snowflake ELT Pipeline with dbt and Airflow

 Welcome to the Snowflake ELT Pipeline project! 🚀 This repository showcases a complete end-to-end data pipeline built using cutting-edge technologies, including Snowflake, dbt (Data Build Tool), and Apache Airflow.
 Dive into the details to see how modern data engineering practices can transform and orchestrate data efficiently.